Create a task webhook Automation

 After creating a webhook, you can test, edit, delete, or deactivate it from the Webhooks tab:

-1. Hover over the webhook and click Test
+1. Hover over the webhook and click Test.

 2. A message displays noting success or failure.